-In the mid-1990s, Richard Earl began soft-pedaling an idea inside America's auto capital: "seeing GM, along with the rest of the American auto industry, turn around and become design and innovation leaders again.
-The mission is about spreading awareness on a winning team of dynamic leaders at G.M. from the mid-twentieth century era who were, among other things, legendary at gaining market share.
-What did they do that was so remarkable?
-Simply put, in numbers, stats and finance they created the greatest company of the 20th Century and as strange as it may seem, the inside track of this storyline never surfaced over the last half century."
+In 1996, Richard Earl began soft-pedaling an idea inside America's auto capital: "Seeing General Motors, along with the rest of the American auto industry, turn around and become design and innovation leaders again!
+The mission is about spreading awareness on a winning team of dynamic leaders at GM from the mid-twentieth century era who were, among other things, legendary players at gaining market share.
+What did this team do that was so remarkable?
+Simply put, in numbers, stats and finance they created the greatest company of the 20th Century and, most importantly, the inside track of this strangely alluring universe never surfaced over the last half century."

-This Detroit Free Press cover story, at right, from a May, 1969 rotogravure section (a month after Harley's death) helps frame the story in a new way for obviously it wasn't just "one man" who created "the Modern Car."
-Also, in the billboard of a Detroit News obituary, "Harley J. Earl Dies: Car Design Pioneer" provides more inspirational evidence on how, back in 1969, there wasn't any controversy for auto industry execs, for they not only understood HJE was some kind of a mythical auto industry hero, but he and his team created a new language behind minting millions of remarkable cars.
+This Detroit Free Press cover story, at right, from a May, 1969 rotogravure section (a month after Harley's death) helps frame this forgotten story in a new way for obviously it wasn't just "one man" who created "the Modern Car."
+Also, in the title of a Detroit News obituary, "Harley J. Earl Dies: Car Design Pioneer" provides more inspirational evidence on how, back in 1969, there wasn't any controversy in the minds of most auto industry execs, for they not only understood HJE was some kind of a mythical auto industry hero, but he and his team created a new language behind minting millions of remarkable cars.

-One of the reasons had to do with how everyone who was anyone inside the industry -- 50 years ago -- knew a thing or two how Engineer-Earl, along with his team, were legendary at "doing" big things and not grandstanding and "talking the talk."
-Also, Ward's AutoWorld magazine did an impressive job in a May, '69 news article exposing Pioneer-Earl's true identity in 1969, one of this industry's top magazines of that era, Ward's AutoWorld, did an extensive cover story entitled, Harley J. Earl: The Man Who Invented A New Profession.
+Everyone who was anyone inside the industry -- 50 years ago -- knew a thing or two on how Engineer-Earl, along with his team, were legendary at "doing" big things and not grandstanding and "talking the talk."
+Further exposing Pioneer-Earl's true identity in 1969, one of this industry's top magazines of that era, Ward's AutoWorld, did an extensive cover story entitled, Harley J. Earl: The Man Who Invented A New Profession.